nikolailevshakov/scenario-examples-courses/Docker/networks/step1/text.md

-Initiate container named `app-1`:
+Firstly, initiate container named `app-1`:
-* attach it to the `/root/app-1` directory on the host
-* mount this bind to the `/usr/share/nginx/html` directory within the container
+* mount `/root/app-1` directory on the host to the `/usr/share/nginx/html` directory within the container
 * utilize the `nginx:alpine` image

-Initiate container named `app-2`:
+Secondly, initiate container named `app-2`:
-* attach it to the `/root/app-2` directory on the host
-* mount this bind to the `/usr/share/nginx/html` directory within the container
+* mount `/root/app-2` directory on the host to the `/usr/share/nginx/html` directory within the container
 * utilize the `nginx:alpine` image

 Make sure that containers are attached to the default bridge network.

-Make a request to app-1 and to app-2 ip address from app-2.
+Make a request to `app-1` from `app-2`:
+* by using app-1 hostname
+* by using app-2 ip address

 <br>
 <details><summary>Info</summary>